 James Parkinson first distinguished essential tremor from other tremor disorders (including the disease that carries his namesake) in 1817.
-Nearly 200 years later, and there are still many unanswered questions about essential tremor.
+More than 200 years later, and there are still many unanswered questions about essential tremor.
 However, researchers are moving our knowledge forward.
 It is vital to understand what causes ET in order to develop tailored treatment options and a cure for this life-altering condition.

 IETF Funded Research